actionjax/wallop/README.md

 # :zap: Wallop :zap:

+Modified Maddox's Wallop to work on Windows 8 (7 will probably work too)

 Wallop is a transcoding server for your [HDHomeRun Prime](http://www.silicondust.com/products/hdhomerun/prime/).

 Wallop lets you watch TV streams on your iPhone, iPad, Roku, Web, Android device.
 Even away from home.